aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 terraform apply

 ```
+Terraform apply will ask you for OpneSearch domain master password which you will later use to login to OpneSearch Dashboard.
+Note it down and keep it safe.

 * Wait for terraform to complete
 2. Deploy a sample nginx pod and service  in 'example' namespace.